spress/spress.yosymfony.com/docs/2.0/developers/index.md

 layout: page-dev-2.0
 title: Developers &#8250; Create a plugin
 description: Getting started with Spress plugins
+header:
+  title: Creating a plugin
-header: { title: Create a plugin, sub: Developers }
+  sub: Developers
 prettify: true
 ---
 Spress can be extended by plugins located in `./src/plugins` folder.